2hu12/blogu/readme.md

 ```
 > Tip: The `make init` better use for only once.
 If you forget some
 configuration, check out the [remedy][].

+Also you can "decorate" it by switching `theme/default/avatar.png` and
+`theme/default/favicon.ico`.

 #### 3. Write A New Post